 When she sees an expecting or new mom, she thinks, “I am so excited for her!
 She is entering a new phase of her life and is about to learn so much about herself and the world.”
 As a doula, the best gift Taylor gives to women is compassion, listening ears, and non-judgmental support.

-Some of her favorite things to do include enjoying a good bowl of chocolate ice cream, practicing and teaching yoga, and relaxing with an adult coloring book.
+Some of her favorite things to do include enjoying a good bowl of chocolate ice cream, practicing and teaching yoga, and relaxing with her partner Sam, pup Daisy, and an adult coloring book.

 While working as a nurse in the Netherlands, Nathalie served countless patients in both the Labor & Delivery and Mother-Baby units.
 She also spent time working under pressure as an ICU nurse.